alpaycb/sqlplusdemo/README.md

 <img width="1409" alt="image" src="https://github.com/user-attachments/assets/21c2a6bb-c73a-4aa6-acb2-ee4bf91f3020" />

-### Use pattern matching to find airlines whose names start with "A" or contain "Air" with a "B" prefix.
+### Use pattern matching to find airlines whose names start with "A" or contain "Air" with a "B" prefix:
+In this query we combine `LIKE` with the Regular Expression function `REGEXP_CONTAINS`.

 ```sql
 SELECT a.name, a.icao
 FROM `travel-sample`.inventory.airline a